TheDeathOmen/cyber-gubi/README.md

 + Businesses simplify their business models, get predictable profits and reduce costs
 + People no longer need storage
 + Circular economy generates less waste
++ Governments have regulator accounts where they can adjust settings such as tax
++ Tax is collected automatically by an open-source algorithm

 ## Simplified
 + Businesses register on the platform in a waitlist